rougier/matplotlib-tutorial/README.rst

 First step is to read and convert data.
-We'll use the `urllib` library that allows to open and read remote data.
+We'll use the `urllib` library that allows us to open and read remote data.
 Data on the website use the `CSV` format whose content is given by the first line::

   time,latitude,longitude,depth,mag,magType,nst,gap,dmin,rms,net,id,updated,place,type